-Avi Bar-Zeev has spent the last 23 years imagining new technologies and then helping to bring them to life, in projects as diverse as virtual planets, flying robots and AR headsets.
+Avi Bar-Zeev has spent the last 23 years imagining new technologies and then helping to bring them to life, in projects as diverse as virtual earths, flying robots and mixed-reality wearables.

 Microsoft recently announced “HoloLens,” for which Avi did the earliest concept and prototyping work in 2010.
 What was originally called “Screen Zero” is now poised to change the way we interact with computers over the next decade.
 He has close to 40 patents granted or applied in areas such as augmented reality, communications and geospatial technologies.
 The use of the term “holographc” for AR comes (for better or worse) from his earliest 3D telepresence work, inspired by Star Wars.

 Avi also co-founded Keyhole, Inc., designing and building the first instance of Google Earth.
-He built the 3D user interfaces and much of the client-side architecture.
+He built the 3D user experience and much of the client-side architecture.

-Before that, he helped develop Disney’s Aladdin’s Magic Carpet VR Ride and went on to lead or influence other interactive 3D experiences for Disney, including a VR rollercoaster and a virtual jungle cruise.
+Before that, he helped develop Disney’s Aladdin’s Magic Carpet VR Ride and went on to lead or influence other interactive 3D experiences for Disney, including the VR rollercoaster and virtual jungle cruise.